-We are concerned that the Two-Pillar-Solution will reduce the ability of low and middle-income countries to mobilize sufficient resources to invest in essential public services and to ensure the realization of human rights, including the rights to health, social security, and food, all of which are guaranteed under the International Covenant on Economic, Social and Cultural Rights.
+We are concerned that the Two-Pillar-Solution will reduce the ability of low and middle-income countries to mobilize enough resources to invest in essential public services and the realization of human rights, including the right to health, the right to social security, and the right to food, all of which are guaranteed under the International Covenant on Economic, Social and Cultural Rights.
 Reallocating taxing rights based on revenue provided under Pillar One is likely to reduce the tax base and decreases tax revenues.
 We are further concerned that the implementation of the Two Pillar Solution may constitute a retrogressive step in the implementation of the International Covenant on Economic, Social and Cultural Rights, if its results in reducing the tax revenues for developing countries.

-We are further concerned that other alternatives were not given serious analysis and consideration, such as the G-24-proposal on "Significant Economic Presence", 11 and other those revenue-raising alternatives that may not result in reduction of revenues and, thus, may have avoided potential retrogressive measures.
+We are further concerned that other alternatives were not given serious analysis and consideration, such as the G-24-proposal on "Significant Economic Presence" , and other those revenue-raising alternatives that may not result in reduction of revenues and, thus, may have avoided potential retrogressive measures.